NilsRuet/highway-pursuit-gym/highway-pursuit-gym/README.md

 # Highway Pursuit gym
-Gym-like interface for interacting with the game "Highway Pursuit" by Adam Waves.
+Gym-like interface for interacting with the game "Highway Pursuit" by Adam Dawes.